giommazz/giommazz.github.io/README.md

 # giommazz.github.io
-:triangular_ruler: Jekyll theme for building a personal site, blog, project documentation, or portfolio.

-My personal website, built with the Minimal Mistakes Jekill theme.
+My [personal website](https://giommazz.github.io/), built with the Minimal Mistakes theme for Jekyll.

 # HOW TO

 ## Git clone and initial setup
 1) First, use this link [https://github.com/mmistakes/minimal-mistakes/fork](https://github.com/mmistakes/minimal-mistakes/fork) to fork the Minimal Mistakes theme